abielzulio/sinau/README.md

    - Go to [Open AI](https://openai.com/) and paste your `OPENAI_API_KEY` to the `.env` file.
    - Go to [Google Cloud](https://cloud.google.com/) and paste your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` to the `.env` file.

-7. Run the database migration
+6. Run the database migration

    ```sh
    npm run db:migrate
    ```

-8. Run the app locally
+7. Run the app locally

    ```sh
    npm run dev
    ```

-9. Run the trigger.dev locally (in a separate terminal)
+8. Run the [trigger.dev](https://trigger.dev/) server locally (in a separate terminal)

    ```sh
    npx @trigger.dev/cli@latest dev